List of Intercity-Express lines in Germany: 15

-Line 15 is an ICE line, parts of which have the character of a Sprinter line.
+Line 15 is an ICE line connecting Stralsund and Frankfurt every two hours.
 It was introduced in December 2015.
 Four pairs of trains (six pairs on Fridays and Sundays) connect Berlin with Frankfurt in less than 4 hours, making the connection around 15 minutes faster than the one via Braunschweig.
 The service on the entire section between Berlin and Frankfurt was increased to two-hour intervals with the timetable change in December 2017.
+The line continues five times a day from Berlin to Stralsund and Binz and twice a day it continues from Frankfurt to Darmstad and Mannheim and Saarbrücken.

 Already in the annual timetable 2003/2004 there was an ICE line 15 as a successor to the Interregio line 15, but with a route via Potsdam, Dessau and Naumburg and Weimar.
 In the timetables 2004/2005 and 2005/2006 there were three train pairs of the ICE line 15 Frankfurt-Erfurt-Halle-Berlin together with the ICE line 51 Dortmund-Paderborn-Kassel-Erfurt-Leipzig-Dresden as a line exchanger in time with the ICE Line 50 Frankfurt-Erfurt-Leipzig-Dresden.